matloff/regtools/UnbalancedClasses.md

 Actually, both `caret` and `mlr3` allow one to extract probabilities in this manner.
-But again, this should be done instead of forcing balance, contrary to what is recommended by those packages.
+But again, this should be done instead of forcing balance, which is recommended by those packages.

 ## The adjustment formula